aridjayarecipes/cutesrecipes.web.app/content/post/1925-recipe-of-any-night-of-the-week-grilled-salmon-in-black-pepper.md

 - "2 spoons olive oil"
 recipeinstructions:
 - "Mix black pepper and salt on a big plate"
-- "Cover the salmon in the mix, until it is all covered and &#34;black&#34;"
+- "Cover the salmon in the mix, until it is all covered and "black""
 - "Roast the broad side, not the skin, for 4 minutes, on a grill with olive oil, mid flame.
 Press lightly.
 Then for one minute plus on each side.
 Serve"
 - ""
 categories: